mpierrejean/jointseg/cran-comments.md

 Status: OK

-There were no ERRORs or WARNINGs or NOTEs, except a WARNING on win (r-hub) due to the fact that pandoc was not installed on that machine.
+There were no ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies